GraceLoggins/SparcElectric/docs/index.md

 ## SparcElectric Mixed Workload Database <br/> and Data Warehouse Test-bed

-Site is currently in process of upload, editing, and pages creation.
-            Please be patient.
-Changes are incomplete.
-### SparcElectric Mixed Workload Database and Data Warehouse Test-bed

 [Go To Technical and Entity Information](technical.md)
 [How the SparcElectric Test-bed was Generated](steps_to_build.md)